nixworks/public/news/2010/08/4/README.md

 ##### Vaughn R. Walker
 ### [Vaughn R. Walker, the Chief Judge of the United States District Court for the Northern District of California, rules in "Perry v.
 Schwarzenegger" that California Proposition 8 banning same-sex marriage in California is unconstitutional. ](/news/2010/08/4/vaughn-r-walker-the-chief-judge-of-the-united-states-district-court-for-the-northern-district-of-california-rules-in-perry-v-schwarzene.md)
-_Context: Chief Judge, Vaughn R. Walker, reversed its legalization, California, Perry v.
-Schwarzenegger, same-sex marriage, United States District Court for the Northern District of California_
+_Context: same-sex marriage, California, Perry v.
+Schwarzenegger, United States District Court for the Northern District of California, Vaughn R. Walker, Chief Judge, reversed its legalization_

 ##### The Sunday Times
 ### [A journalist with "The Sunday Times" is arrested in South Africa.date=August 2010 ](/news/2010/08/4/a-journalist-with-the-sunday-times-is-arrested-in-south-africa-date-august-2010.md)
 Police became involved in a screaming match with senior Sunday Times editors as they arrested a journalist, while one arrest was made in Mpumalanga.

-##### fatal slashing rampage
+##### Fatal slashing rampage
 ### [A man with a knife embarks on a fatal slashing rampage in a kindergarten in Zibo, Shandong. ](/news/2010/08/4/a-man-with-a-knife-embarks-on-a-fatal-slashing-rampage-in-a-kindergarten-in-zibo-shandong.md)
 A wave of violent attacks on Chinese schools has left many asking whether social support has kept up with the pace of change.

 ##### Sabbar Kashur
 ### [The prison sentence of Sabbar Kashur, a married Arab man convicted by Israel of "rape by deception" after telling the accuser that he's Jewish and single, is delayed as he attempts an appeal. ](/news/2010/08/4/the-prison-sentence-of-sabbar-kashur-a-married-arab-man-convicted-by-israel-of-rape-by-deception-after-telling-the-accuser-that-he-s-jewi.md)
-_Context: Sabbar Kashur, Arab, single, Israel, rape by deception, Jew_
+_Context: single, rape by deception, Israel, Jew, Sabbar Kashur, Arab_

 ##### Abdullah Khadr
 ### [Canadian Abdullah Khadr, charged with terrorism by the United States and jailed in Canada since 2005, is released from prison after a Canadian judge declines an extradition attempt by the United States. ](/news/2010/08/4/canadian-abdullah-khadr-charged-with-terrorism-by-the-united-states-and-jailed-in-canada-since-2005-is-released-from-prison-after-a-canadi.md)